Nashville Hot Honey Chicken Slider Sandwiches

 • ¼ teaspoon white pepper

-• canola oil for frying, other other neutral oil
+• canola oil for frying, or other neutral oil

 Hot Honey Sauce